-Ninety-six diverse and intellectually curious women are enrolled in Mount Holyoke College's Frances Perkins Program in 2013-2014.
+Ninety-five diverse and intellectually curious women are enrolled in Mount Holyoke College's Frances Perkins Program in 2016-17.
 The following profile-which includes information about these students' employment history, educational background, and fields of study-should prove useful to you during the application process.
 If you have any further questions, please do not hesitate to contact us.

 Median: 32 years old

-African American, Latina American, Asian American, and Native American and Pacific Island students
+African American, Latina American, Native American and Pacific Island students

-In 2013-2014, 90% of the women in the undergraduate program attended a community college prior to entering Mount Holyoke.
-Since 1980, thirty-eightformer Mount Holyoke students have returned to finish their degrees.
-Frances Perkins students have interrupted their education from one to forty-five years.
-The average number of transfer credits earned by Frances Perkins students prior to attending Mount Holyoke is forty-six.
+In 2016-2017, 97% of the women in the undergraduate program attended a community college prior to entering Mount Holyoke.
+Since 1980, thirty-eight former Mount Holyoke students have returned to finish their degrees.
+Frances Perkins students have interrupted their education from one to thirty-five years.
+The average number of transfer credits earned by Frances Perkins students prior to attending Mount Holyoke is forty-eight.

 Frances Perkins students have worked in a wide variety of occupations prior to returning to college.
 Factory worker, waitress, secretary, sales clerk, cabinet maker, construction manager, registered nurse, bank officer, auto mechanic, preschool teacher, bookkeeper, court reporter, hairdresser, electrician, code enforcement officer, computer consultant, interior decorator, opera singer, roofer, realtor, horticulturist, lecture agent, medical technician, musician, nanny, seamstress, flight attendant, riding instructor, television actress, town planner, legislative assistant, White House assistant, acupuncturist, chef, bond trader, translator, ranch hand, graphic artist, union organizer, and substance abuse counselor are among the jobs listed on Frances Perkins applications.